Hamiltonian Quantum Generative Adversarial Networks: Quantum GAN

 The quantum $W_1$ distance is based on the notion of neighboring quantum states.
 Two states are called neighbors if they differ only by one qubit.
 The quantum $W_1$ distance is then the maximum norm induced by assigning distance at most one to every couple of neighboring states.
 Using the quantum $W_1$ distance dual formulation \cite{wdistance1}, minimizing the quantum $W_1$ distance can be expressed as the following minimax game, where the quantum Lipschitz constant of an observable $H$ is defined as

 In fact, a recent work \cite{emdistance} shows that the loss landscape induced by using the quantum $W_1$ distance as the cost function for QuGANs can potentially provide an advantage in learning certain structured states like the GHZ states compared to other metrics such as fidelity.
-In addition to the optimization landscape, the choice of cost functions also can affect the rate of convergence and the attainability of the equilibrium point, as it will be discussed in Section \ref{remarks}.
+In addition to the optimization landscape, the choice of cost functions also can affect the rate of convergence and the attainability of the equilibrium point. {The main obstacle preventing proper convergence of QuGANs is mode collapse \cite{QGAN_Ent}.
+This happens because the generator in Eq.\eqref{QGAN} focuses on producing a state that aligns with $D$ without considering the target state $\sigma$.
+We introduce a novel form of cost function that prevents this issue, as it will be discussed in Section \ref{remarks}.}